spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 For development purposes, your project has different `deploy.yml` files.
 You can, however, use the `deploy.yml` files used during deployment to staging and production environments to simulate the app's behavior.

-You must have the following `deploy.yml` files in your project (it will vary a bit, depending on the total quantity of your environments):
+You must have the following `deploy.yml` files in your project (it may vary, depending on the total quantity of your environments):
 - `deploy.(PROJECT_NAME)-prod.yml`
 - `deploy.(PROJECT_NAME)-staging.yml`